etewiah/property_web_builder/README.md

 [![Open Source Helpers](https://www.codetriage.com/etewiah/property_web_builder/badges/users.svg)](https://www.codetriage.com/etewiah/property_web_builder)

-## March 2022 update!
+## June 2022 update

+PropertyWebBuilder is now a standalone Ruby on Rails app (it is no longer a Ruby on Rails engine).
+It has also been upgraded to use Rails 6 and Ruby 3!

-I am currently working on a tool to help with house hunting.
-Would love to get some feedback about it.
+Also, I am currently working on a tool to help with house hunting and would love to get some feedback about it.

 Please check it out here and let me know what you think (and if you would like it to be open-sourced):